MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-policies.md

 ms.service: entra-id-protection

 ms.topic: conceptual
-ms.date: 03/25/2024
+ms.date: 05/02/2024

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
-ms.reviewer: chuqiaoshi
+ms.reviewer: cokoopma
 ---
 # Risk-based access policies

 Access control policies can be applied to protect organizations when a sign-in or user is detected to be at risk.
 Such policies are called **risk-based policies**.

-Microsoft Entra Conditional Access offers two risk conditions: **Sign-in risk** and **User risk**.
+Microsoft Entra Conditional Access offers two risk conditions fed by Microsoft Entra ID Protection signals: **[Sign-in risk](../identity/conditional-access/concept-conditional-access-conditions.md#sign-in-risk)** and **[User risk](../identity/conditional-access/concept-conditional-access-conditions.md#user-risk)**.
 Organizations can create risk-based Conditional Access policies by configuring these two risk conditions and choosing an access control method.
-During each sign-in, Microsoft Entra ID Protection sends the detected risk levels to Conditional Access, and the risk-based policies apply if the policy conditions are satisfied.
+During each sign-in, ID Protection sends the detected risk levels to Conditional Access, and the risk-based policies apply if the policy conditions are satisfied.

 ![Diagram that shows a conceptual risk-based Conditional Access policy.](./media/concept-identity-protection-policies/risk-based-conditional-access-diagram.png)